Key dates (2020)

 - A modified version of the project

-- Partial funding or funding for only a portion or phase of the proposed project.
+- Partial funding or funding for only a portion of phase of the proposed project

 If the applicant wishes to request substantial changes to the conditions placed on the funding recommendation, this will need to be reviewed and approved by the CPC prior to submission to City Council.